 For example, a current Premier 1K member could re-secure 1K in 2021 with only 11,250 PQP (15,000 PQP minus their 3,750 PQP boost).
 Alternatively, they'll already have enough PQP for Premier Silver without any activity.

-With everything else, United is also launching a new promotion that offers more PQPs for your first few trips in 2021.
+With everything else, United has also launching a new promotion that offers more PQPs for your first few trips in 2021.

 From January 1, 2021 through March 31, 2021, United loyalists can earn up to 2X PQPs for their first three trips: